iamdlm/finance-api/README.md

 When you run the application the database will be automatically created (if necessary) and the latest migrations will be applied.
 2. Update information about token issuer, audience and secret within `appsettings.json`.
 3. Navigate to src/Fin.Api and run `dotnet run` to launch the backend (ASP.NET Core Web API).

+## Considerations about the implementation
+- An user has one or more portfolios, each portfolio has a list of trades, and the sum of all trades gives the portfolio position.
+- Trades cannot be deleted.